-When selecting proposals, decisions are made following comprehensive investigations with an emphasis on the following points and the accepted proposals are selected.
+When selecting proposals, decisions are made following comprehensive investigations in accordance with the proposed budget size while emphasizing the following points, and the accepted proposals are selected.
 When submitting a proposal, be sure to refer to "Chapter 2.
 Philosophy on Program Supervision in Solicitation and Selection" and "Chapter 3.
 Overview of R&D Program."